Novopay: Errors

 The problems seem to compound with each successive payday upsetting school staff nationwide.
 Only three months after Novopay was rolled out, the teachers' union, the NZEI, called for a public inquiry; NZEI National Secretary Paul Goulter said Novopay had been causing 'endless stress for schools and staff for months and needs to be fixed immediately'.
 By February 2013, over 14,000 teachers and school support staff were owed nearly $12 million in backpay because of all the mistakes.
 More than $600,000 had been overpaid to teachers by Novopay although about 80% has already been repaid.

 In addition to the errors in their pay, school staff have had to spend hours entering additional data on the system to try and correct the mistakes.
 By February, the Ministry had received 225 invoices for extra administration costs (for which then Associate Education Minister Craig Foss had promised to compensate schools) totalling nearly $1.2 million.
 In November 2012, retail banks across New Zealand made the extraordinary step of offering school staff interest-free overdrafts after many employees missed out on being paid for up to four months.

 Five months after its implementation (mid-December 2012), a survey showed only 16% of schools had no errors that pay round, compared to 36% a month before, suggesting Novopay's performance was getting worse, rather than better.
 On 15 November the Ministry of Education said it would be taking legal action against Talent2, seeking financial compensation for the errors, which would be used to pay teachers.

-The error rate for payments is now less than 0.2 per cent, less than half the 0.5 per cent acceptable error rate as defined by the Novopay technical review.
+At the start of 2015, the error rate for payments was less than 0.2 per cent, less than half the 0.5 per cent acceptable error rate as defined by the Novopay technical review.